Visiting Birken: 2023

 Arrival & Departure Days:

-For the month of June, arrival days are on Saturday, departure day is on Friday.
+Arrival days are on Saturday, departure day is on Friday on the dates above.
+No exceptions.

 Length of Stay: